NFL owners agree to invest in Hall of Fame project

 The Repository newspaper in Canton reports that this would be the NFL's first investment in the new development, but there's timeline for the donation or a specific amount.

-Construction on the next phase is expected later this year or in early 2020.
+Construction on the next phase is expected this year or in early 2020.

 View Comments